albnnc/mess/README.md

 # Backend Testing

-Standard [deno testing](https://deno.land/manual/testing) is widely used for backend development.
+Standard [Deno testing](https://deno.land/manual/testing) is widely used for backend development.
 The core rule is to try to write independent tests where possible, but not to overengineer it.
 This means that separate functions should be tested and these tests should not include other to be tested functions usage.